 Step 1 - Add Students

-- Click the My Students tab in the left menu.
+- Select the My Students from the My Account menu.

-- Click the Add a Student button in the upper right-hand corner.
+- Select the Add a Student button in the upper right-hand corner.

 - Search to see if the student already exists in the Add Available Student section.

-- Enter a student’s name or student ID number and click search, or Click the Show All Available Students button.
+- Enter a student’s name or student ID number and click search, or Select the Show All Available Students toggle.

 - If the student exists and is available to add click the plus sign to add the student.